Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Introduction

 \subsubsection{Summary of our Contributions}

-The main contributions of the paper can be summarized as follows: \begin{itemize} \item Theorem \ref{thm:Berry-Esseen-OLS} provides a Berry-Esseen bound on the difference between the law of $\hat\beta - \beta$ --- normalized by the standard errors from the sandwich estimator--- and an appropriate Gaussian distribution.
-The result is deterministic in the sense that no distributional assumptions are imposed on the data generating process.
-In particular, it holds true for data that are not i.i.d..

-\item Theorem \ref{thm::berry-esseen} is our main result.
+The main contributions of the paper can be summarized as follows: \begin{itemize} \item Theorem \ref{thm:Berry-Esseen-OLS} provides a Berry-Esseen bound on the difference between the law of $\hat\beta - \beta$ --- normalized by the standard errors from the sandwich estimator --- and an appropriate Gaussian distribution.
+The result relies on the deterministic inequality of Theorem~\ref{thm:Basic-deter-ineq} for the least squares estimator, that hold without distributional assumptions on the data generating process and in particular remains true for non i.i.d. data, \item Theorems \ref{thm:asymptotic-scaling-CLT-explicit} and \ref{thm::berry-esseen} are our main results.
 Assuming independence and additional mild conditions, we bound the error terms in Theorem \ref{thm:Berry-Esseen-OLS} to derive explicit Berry-Esseen rates where the dimension $d$, as well as other parameters of the underlying distribution (including the condition number of the Gram matrix and the number of finite moments of the response variable) are accounted for.
-To that effect, we apply recent high-dimensional central limit results of \cite{koike2019high}, and~\cite{Chern17} for hyper-rectangles that exhibit only a logarithmic dependence on the dimension $d$, albeit at the cost of a worse sample complexity of order $n^{-1/6}$ instead of the parametric rate $n^{-1/2}$.
-Considering the case where only the dimension $d$ is allowed to change, and ignoring log terms for convenience, the coverage rates we derive are vanishing provided that
+To that effect, we apply recent high-dimensional central limit results of \cite{kuchibhotla2020high} Considering the case where only the dimension $d$ is allowed to change, and ignoring logarithmic terms for convenience, the rates we derive are vanishing provided that